techidaily/site-extra-information/source/_posts/in-2024-compiling-the-best-12-cost-free-video-apps-for-all-platforms.md

 Video players are one of the biggest needs of youngsters these days.
 No matter whether you use a window device, working on Mac, Linux or iOS or it is an Android mobile; you will always need a user friendly video player for your device.
 There are so many tools available over internet but the list below contains some of the best options.
 This article will provide you information about 12 popular [best free video players on PC](https://tools.techidaily.com/wondershare/filmora/download/) for Window, Android, iOS, Linux and Mac platforms.

-## A. Free Video Player for Windows:[](http://www.videolan.org/vlc/index.html)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/GU08CQVsZz0?si=V-SvPfzRsQysMS0e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KaqfZcWg5sE?si=LPmSKk7AFp8VxDFD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## A. Free Video Player for Windows:[](http://www.videolan.org/vlc/index.html)

 ### [1\.
 VLC:](http://www.videolan.org/vlc/index.html)